Updated March 12, 2019

 Takeaway for employers?

-Employers need to keep a close eye on employee contributions (or the relative share of plan cost reflected in employee contributions) in 2018 and 2019 to maintain “affordable” coverage under the ACA.
+Employers need to keep a close eye on employee contributions (or the relative share of plan cost reflected in employee contributions) in 2019 to maintain “affordable” coverage under the ACA.

 Employers should also consider the affordability standard in developing their 2019 health care plan cost-sharing strategies.
 The significant increase for 2019, compared to 2018, provides an employer that is being compliant with the ACA affordability percentage an opportunity to increase the price of its health insurance while continuing to provide affordable coverage.